DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 #### hermes-server.datamodel.data-type-name.sources {#hermes-server.datamodel.data-type-name.sources}

-Mandatory subsection listing the datasource(s) used to fetch current data type's data.
+Mandatory subsection listing the datasource(s) used to fetch current data type data.

 For each datasource used, a subsection with its name must be defined and configured.